mccanne/sharkfest/README.md

 ## Zed Format Family

+## How'd we Get Here?

+There were lots of blind alleys and restarts.

+Along the way,
+I felt just like [Crockford who famously said:](https://www.youtube.com/watch?v=-C-JoyNuQJs)

+> "I discovered JSON.
+I do not claimed to have invented it."

+Same for me, I felt like I discovered the Zed model and how the format families all elegantly fit together:
 * ZSON - human readable like JSON (what I've been showing here)
 * ZNG - performant, binary, compressed row-based format
 * ZST - performant, binary, compressed column-based format

+register type Foo with the a schema registry get back a global ID.
+Encode semi-structured into an efficient binary format and Bar-encoding tag it with ID.
+Receiver fetches the Schema from the registry (and caches the binding) and decodes the Bar-encoding back to a Foo.

+Alternatively, send a verbose schema definition with every record...

+There's a better (and seemingly obvious) approach.
+Put the type system in the data stream but do so efficiently...

+Devil's in the details.
+Getting type contexts right while being efficient was tricky but an elegant solution emerged Type Context

 ```
 zq -o tables.zng tables.zson
 hexdump -C tables.zng